WhisperOS/conductor/README.md

 If an error occurs, expect some other output such as `self signed certificate` etc.

-## Manually signing the certificate with the CA key
+## How to manually verify the certificate with the CA key

-For reference only; this is what we'll do with C code instead.
+This is what we'll do with C code instead.

 ```
 $ openssl x509 -req -days 365 -in vnf.csr -CA ca.pem -CAkey ca.key -CAcreateserial -out vnf.crt